 Some local planning needs are directly relevant to specific age groups and therefore it is important to understand the possible changes to the age structure of an area when planning for the future.

-Overall Warwickshire is expected to grow by 12.1% over the 25 year period, however, this masks considerable variation when looking at broad age bands.
-The population aged between 0-14 years is expected to grow by 6.7% in the 25 year period; however the population aged between 16-64 years is only expected to grow by 0.1%.
-The Warwickshire population aged 65 years or over is expected to increase by over half (54.4%) over 25 years and when we consider the population aged 90 years or over, this is expected to increase substantially by 269%.
+Overall Warwickshire is expected to grow by 11.1% between 2016 and 2039, however, this masks considerable variation when looking at broad age bands.
+The population aged between 0-14 years is expected to grow by 4.9% between 2016 and 2039; however the population aged between 16-64 years is only expected to grow by 2.1%.
+The Warwickshire population aged 65 years or over is expected to increase by almost half (49.0%) between 2016 and 2039 and when we consider the population aged 90 years or over, this is expected to increase substantially by 226%.